 I’ve always been a mama’s girl.
-I was “foot-to-foot” behind my mother, as Antiguans would say.
-So when my father abandoned my mother, my brother, and me, I not only carried my hurt as a fatherless daughter, but I also assumed my mother’s hurt as a woman scorned.
+I was “foot to foot” behind my mother, as Antiguans would say.
+So when my father unexpectedly abandoned my mother, my brother, and me, I not only carried my hurt as a fatherless daughter, but I also assumed my mother’s hurt as a woman scorned.

 Even though I made it my duty to make my mom feel safe, my most vivid childhood money memory involved me hurting her, albeit unintentionally.
 One day, Mom took me shoe shopping after school.
 Our mission was to buy school clothes and shoes.

 I knew the drill: Never, ever pick sneakers that were nicely, deliberately displayed on the walls.
-No — those sneakers and their prices were for others.
-They were too rich for our Stevens blood.
+No — those sneakers and their prices were for other, richer families.
 Like a good girl, I scouted out a bin or bucket with thrown-about footwear.

-But my superpower for saving wasn’t strong enough to keep my mom from experiencing pain that day.
-A simple white pair of Kangaroo sneakers tied together by their shoestrings caused my mom to wince, lick her lips, and white-knuckle a few crisp dollar bills before handing them over to the cashier.
+But my superpower for saving wasn’t strong enough to keep my mom from experiencing pain that day, when I selected a simple white pair of Kangaroo sneakers tied together by their shoestrings.
+The purchase — and my choice of shoe — caused my mom to wince, lick her lips, and white-knuckle a few crisp dollar bills before handing them over to the cashier.

 The message was crystal clear: Spending money on me was causing my mother pain.

 As the message sank in, so did the money anxiety.
 As a teenager, I never allowed myself to buy anything designer.
-Instead, I opted exclusively for thrift store finds because I didn’t want to place any undue financial stress on my mother.
+Instead, I opted exclusively for thrift-store finds because I didn’t want to place any unnecessary financial stress on my mom.
 I wouldn’t even go out with my friends if I thought the outing was too expensive.

-When I started making my own money, I continued with this pattern.
-I would often allow my appearance to take a hit to save money.
+When I started earning my own money, I continued with this pattern.
+I would often allow my appearance to take a hit in order to save money.
 From getting my hair done to buying toiletries, I always searched for the cheapest options.
 And when I could, I tried to find a way to get around buying these services and products at all.

-Whether your money shame stems from a childhood or adult financial trauma, healing from the pain is virtually the same.
+Whether your money shame stems from childhood or adult financial trauma, healing from the pain is essentially the same.
 Here are five key steps to help you not only process and deal with the money anxiety, but also overcome it.